RadiumLZhang/Questionnaire-Website/README.md

 3. Follow the instructions in the [User Guide](user-guide.md) for setup and usage.

-## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.